Learning from Discriminatory Training Data: Evaluation on synthetic data

-We study two cases of the training dataset $\tilde{D}$: (i)~without any perturbation ($\beta=0$, left Figure~\ref{fig:corr}) and (ii) with a directly discriminatory perturbation ($\beta=5$, right Figure~\ref{fig:corr}).
+We study two cases of the training dataset $\tilde{D}$: (i)~without any concept shift (no discrimination, $\beta=0$, left Figures~\ref{fig:corr} \& \ref{fig:shap}) and (ii) with a discriminatory concept shift ($\beta=5$, right Figures~\ref{fig:corr} \& \ref{fig:shap}).
 In both cases, the resilience of most learning algorithms is sub-optimal and for several methods it drops with the correlation.

-For the case (i), \citet{Lipton2018Does} demonstrate that the algorithms fighting the disparities in treatment and impact~\cite{Pedreshi2008Discrimination, Feldman2014Certifying, Zafar2015Fairness} induce reverse discrimination.
-Our measurements of resilience capture this result and extend it to methods based on equalized odds and disparate mistreatment (the orange and brown lines in the left Figure~\ref{fig:corr}), including methods equalizing overall misclassification rate, false negative rate, and related measures (Appendix C).
-As an example, such reverse discrimination would result in a situation where there is less job opportunities for similarly qualified short-haired women than long-haired women, because short hair is associated with males and there is a correlation between the qualifications and gender~\cite{Lipton2018Does}.
-The only methods that do not bias the models in the scenario of no discrimination are: traditional supervised learning and the two methods that fall back to it if there is no direct discrimination in the data, i.e., the game-theoretic method based on envy-freeness (the yellow line is underneath the red line in the left Figure~\ref{fig:corr}) and the OIM.
-For the case (ii), we observe that the resilience of three algorithms decreases with the correlation, suggesting that they induce discrimination via association~\cite{Wachter2019Affinity}, i.e., they replace the protected attribute with its proxy, which causes a drop in resilience.
-For the same reason, it is not sufficient to drop the protected attribute in traditional learning (the blue dotted line in the right Figure~\ref{fig:corr}).
-A real-world example of this phenomenon is ``redlining'', where a bank uses a zip code as a replacement for race, whose use is prohibited.
-Some methods perform poorly irrespectively of the correlations, e.g., ``Zafar EF'', because it allows direct discrimination (the yellow line in the right Figure~\ref{fig:corr}).
-Overall, the two cases show that many learning algorithms induce discrimination, i.e., they yield biased models by changing the impact of $\X$ on $\hat{\Y}$.
+For the non-discriminatory case (i), \citet{Lipton2018Does} demonstrates that the algorithms fighting the disparities in treatment and impact~\cite{Pedreshi2008Discrimination, Feldman2014Certifying, Zafar2015Fairness} induce ``reverse'' discrimination.
+Our measurements of resilience and input influence captures this result and extend it to methods based on equalized odds and disparate mistreatment (the orange and brown lines in the left Figure~\ref{fig:corr} and orange line in Figures ~\ref{fig:shap}a), including methods equalizing overall misclassification rate, false negative rate, and related measures (Appendix D).
+The only methods that do not bias the models in this scenario are: traditional supervised learning and the two methods that fall back to it if there is no direct discrimination in the data, i.e., the game-theoretic method based on envy-freeness (yellow line overlaps with the red line in the left Figure~\ref{fig:corr}) and the OIM.